gamerf/serverless-data-analytics/Lab3/README.md

    i.
 Click on **Add Crawler** button.

    ii.
-Under Add information about your crawler, for Crawler name type **nycitytaxianalysis-crawler-reinv17**.
+Under Add information about your crawler, for Crawler name type **nycitytaxianalysis-crawler**.
 You can skip the Description and Classifiers field and click on **Next**.

    iii.
 Under Specify crawler source type, make sure **Data stores** is selected.
 Click **Next**.